jaclu/man_asdf/README.md

 ##### 1. Preparation

-Once you have entered the repo dir, designate destination by doing
+Once you have entered the repository dir, designate destination by doing

 ```bash
 echo "/usr/local/bin" > .destination